 I arrived at the hospital by midnight.
 Additional testing was done on me and my donor lungs and everything was a match.
 I was wheeled into surgery at 6am March 3, 1998 and the transplant took about 6 hours.
 My family was kept informed of my progress during the surgery, chiseling away my scarred, old lungs and transplanting my beautiful, new lungs, one lung at a time while being kept on a ventilator.
 When I woke up that afternoon and took a breath, I knew those were not my lungs.
 I could breathe deep and easy.
 They were light because of no mucus build up and I could completely fill them with air, like beautiful huge, pink balloons.
 As the tears rolled down my face with gratitude for my life and grief for a precious life lost, my first question to my doctor was "Who's my donor?".
 He said that's everyone's first question and they told me what they could, since it's confidential.
 She was ten years older than me and had been in a horrific car accident and they did everything they could to save her and they did.
 She lived as a quadriplegic on a ventilator for two years before donating her beautiful lungs to me, the GIFT OF LIFE!

 Since the transplant, I have seen my children graduate from high school, graduate from college and working in their careers.
-I saw my daughter get married and I've held my two healthy granddaughters in my arms.
+I saw my daughter and son get married and I've held my two healthy granddaughters and grandson in my arms.
 I hope my donor is proud of how I have taken care of our lungs and how I have given back by raising funds for cystic fibrosis, hoping to one day find a cure.
 I also speak about organ donation to health classes in high schools and at annual donor appreciation ceremonies at hospitals to the heartbroken families that have recently donated their loved ones organs, so they can understand how their loved one is a true hero, saving many lives.
 I am blessed and grateful for my lungs, my life and the ability to breathe.
 I thank her for every breath I take!

 There are approximately 30,000 Americans living with cystic fibrosis.
 They are moms, dads, sisters, brothers, daughters, sons, friends and co-workers who struggle every day just to breathe.
 Will you help me by making a donation to my Great Strides team, Valerie's Lungs?